padrinobook/padrinobook/01-introduction.md

 - [Microsoft](http://www.microsoft.com/ "Microsoft"): This commercial operating system is installed on a huge range of computers.
 Much software and games are available for this operation system.
   Updates comes regularly, and everything is mostly intuitive.
-One big problem of Windows is it's mouse affinity: There are shortcuts and handy tips available.
+One big problem of Windows is its mouse affinity: There are shortcuts and handy tips available.
 It is good for development, but lacks some comfort and design issues (you may not know, when you haven't worked with Linux).
 - [Unix/Linux](http://en.wikipedia.org/wiki/Linux "Unix/Linux"): Highly configurable, Linux is
   shipped with a bunch of free software, and is Open Source.
-If you come from the Windows world, your brain will be burn like hell because everything is other.
-The program calls are other, you can install new software via *console*, the firewall is safe, and you can run most commands in the terminal (no annying mouse clicks anymore if you avoid graphical work).
-It is great for development because the great community are passionate about building software, and most software is Open Source so you don't have to pay for it.
+If you come from the Windows world, your brain will burn like hell because everything is different.
+The program calls are different, you can install new software via *console*, the firewall is safe, and you can run most commands in the terminal (no annying mouse clicks anymore if you avoid graphical work).
+It is great for development because the great community is passionate about building software, and most software is Open Source so you don't have to pay for it.
-- [Mac](http://www.apple.com/mac/ "Mac"): The core under it's has Unix, so you can reuse your Linux knowledge.
+- [Mac](http://www.apple.com/mac/ "Mac"): The core under it is Unix, so you can reuse your Linux knowledge.
 Many people say that products from Apple are very expensive.
-In the contrast they provide you with an extreme stable, high configurable, and reliable system, which has some really nice software for it.
-If you haven't paid for software in your life, some piece of software will make you want to pay for it because.
-In mine eyes, Mac is the gap between Windows and Linux: It can be changed in any any way you want (Linux) and has some really good software for it (Microsoft).
+In the contrast they provide you with an extremely stable, highly configurable, and reliable system, which has some really nice software for it.
+If you haven't paid for software in your life, some piece of software will make you want to pay for it because in my eyes, Mac is the gap between Windows and Linux.
+It can be changed in any any way you want (Linux) and has some really good software for it (Microsoft).
 Development on this machine is extreme good, because it underlines the needs of developers.

 There is a war between these three operation systems, and which you chose is a matter of taste.
 As you can see on this pictures, I'm using a Mac.
-I like and love (and yeah, I had to pay a lot of patience and learning to come to the point where I can say, that it was worth paying much money for the hardware).
+I like and love (and yeah, I had to pay a lot of patience and learning to come to the point where I can say, that it was worth paying that much money for the hardware).